Stripe is one of the top payment platforms in the world, sharing 16% of the market (after PayPal).

 - Stripe Sigma – Uses SQL that enables in-depth reporting and analytics.

 - Stripe Relay – Best for product publishing, ordering, payment, and partnering with other vendors all managed by the Relay system.

-There’s a good reason why a vast majority of small businesses use the Stripe platform.
+There’s a good reason why a vast majority of small businesses use Stripe.
 Some advantages include:

 - Very affordable with no extra fees for PCI compliance

 - Flexible customization with an open API for developers

 - Users do not need to sign up for a monthly subscription

 - Multiple options and integrations are a top benefit

 Stripe has just as many disadvantages as it does benefits.
 Consider some of these:

 - Stripe can freeze, hold funds, or shut an account off completely due to suspected fraud